symentis/grails-audit-logging-plugin/README.md

 We currently work on a Grails 4.x branch using a new approach.
 See [PR 212](https://github.com/robertoschwald/grails-audit-logging-plugin/pull/212)

 For older Grails versions, see "Supported Grails Versions" below.
+## Moving to Maven Central
+This repositories new artifacts are currently moved to Maven Central, sind Bintray will shut down MAY/01/21.
+You can obtain the old artifacts from https://repo.grails.org.

 ## Documentation
  * For current release documentation, see [User Guide](https://symentis.github.io/grails-audit-logging-plugin/latest/plugin.html)